Maxim Koltsov

 error, called at stacks.hs:6:10 in main:Main

-foo, called at stacks<interactive>:5:1 in interactive:Ghci1 bar, called at
+foo, called at stacks.hs:10:11 in main:Main

-You get function names, module names and even source locations for all calls starting from the ghci
+You get function names, module names and even source locations for all calls starting from the ghci prompt down to the point where error is called.

-Remember, however, that stack is captured only as far from the error
+Remember, however, that stack is captured only as far from the error call as there are HasCallStack constraint.
+E.g., dropping the constraint from foo will also exclude bar from the log:

-> bar [] []
+λ> bar [] []

-λ*** Exception: impossible!
+*** Exception: impossible!

 CallStack (from HasCallStack):